ComidaParaLlevar/holbertonschool-simple_shell/README.md

 ## Description

 The Simple Shell project is a command-line interpreter that replicates the basic functionality of the Unix shell.
 It allows users to execute commands, navigate the file system, and manage processes.

+## General Information

+Task 0.
+README, man_1_simple_shell, AUTHORS
+Task 1.
+Betty would be proud
+Task 2.
+Simple shell 0.1
+Task 3.
+Simple shell 0.2
+Task 4.
+Simple shell 0.3
+Task 5.
+Simple shell 0.4
+Task 6.
+Simple shell 1.0

 ## Getting Started